 If Uber’s insurance coverage is insufficient to cover your losses, a third-party insurer may be able to cover the remaining costs.
-After an Uber accident, it’s a good idea to talk to some personal injury attorneys about your chances of pursuing a personal injury claim against the liable party.
+After an Uber accident, talking to some personal injury attorneys about your chances of pursuing a personal injury claim against the liable party is a good idea.
 In many cases, a personal injury claim in San Francisco is worth more than a Lyft passenger wrongful death insurance claim.

 Safety issues for females and more vulnerable members of our society are something for which the popular rideshare app has become known.
 Uber’s ridesharing services incident history includes more than just car accidents when it comes to small children or a woman.